arpitbbhayani/articles/blogs/function-overloading.md

 ```

 ## Using decorators as a hook
-Now that we have defined a virtual namespace with an ability to register a function, we need a hook that gets called during function definition; and here decorators come to our rescue.
-In Python, decorator wraps a function and allows us to add new functionality to an existing function without modifying its structure.
+Now that we have defined a virtual namespace with an ability to register a function, we need a hook that gets called during function definition; and here use Python decorators.
+In Python, a decorator wraps a function and allows us to add new functionality to an existing function without modifying its structure.
+A decorator accepts the wrapped function `fn` as argument and return another function that gets invoked instead.
+This function accepts `args` and `kwargs` passed during function invocation and returns the value.

+A sample decorator that times an execution of a function is demonstrated below

 ```py
 import time